davidberenstein1957/dataset-viber/README.md

 >
 > - Data is logged to a local CSV or directly to the Hugging Face Hub.
 > - All tools also run in `.ipynb` notebooks.
-> - You can use models in the loop and define custom loaders for your data.
+> - Models in the loop.
+> - Next input data streamers.
 > - It supports various tasks for `text`, `chat` and `image` modalities.
 > - Import and export from the Hugging Face Hub or CSV files.